protofire/polkadot-failover-mechanism/azure/README.md

 ### Run the Terraform scripts

+1. Login to Azure CLI.
+Run `az login` command and follow the instructions on the screen.
-1. Open `azure` folder of the cloned (downloaded) repo.
+2. Open `azure` folder of the cloned (downloaded) repo.
-2. Create `terraform.tfvars` file inside of the `azure` folder of the cloned repo, where `terraform.tfvars.example` is located.
+3. Create `terraform.tfvars` file inside of the `azure` folder of the cloned repo, where `terraform.tfvars.example` is located.
-3. Fill it with the appropriate variables.
+4. Fill it with the appropriate variables.
 You can check the very minimum example at [example](terraform.tfvars.example) file and the full list of supported variables (and their types) at [variables](variables.tf) file.
 Fill `validator_keys` variable with your SESSION KEYS.
 For key types use short types from the following table - [Keys reference](#keys-reference).
 5. Run `terraform init`.
 6. Run `terraform plan -out terraform.tfplan` and check the set of resources to be created on your cloud account.
 7. If you are okay with the proposed plan - run `terraform apply terraform.tfplan` to apply the deployment.